Yelfive/md-notes/C/Pointer.md

 Notice:
 -------

-－ Char pointer to a string without pointing to an char array, its element can not be changed
+- Char pointer to a string without pointing to an char array first, its element can not be changed

-    ```
+    ```c
     char *p = "hello world";
     *(p + 1) = 'a'; // Invalid, cannot be changed
     ```